CognizantOpenSource/maqs-java/docs/JMAQS_1/selenium/SeleniumFeatures.md

 # <img src="resources/jmaqslogo.jpg" height="32" width="32"> Selenium Features

 ## Overview
-MAQS provides support for testing web applications.
+JMAQS provides support for testing web applications.

 ## BaseSeleniumTest
 BaseSeleniumTest is an abstract test class you can extend.
-Extending the class allows you to automatically use MAQS's web application testing capabilities.
+Extending the class allows you to automatically use JMAQS' web application testing capabilities.
 ```java
 public class MySeleniumTest extends BaseSeleniumTest {}
 ```

 ## WebDriver
 The WebDriver is an object that allows you to interact with web pages.
-MAQS extends the Selenium WebDriver, but does wrap it.
+JMAQS extends the Selenium WebDriver, but does wrap it.
 This means all native Selenium functionality is available via the WebDriver.
 Also note that the driver is thread safe, which means you can run multiple web tests in parallel.
 *Notes:*
 * Some browsers, such as IE and Edge, cannot be run in parallel on the same machine.
-* When logging is enabled MAQS automatically creates EventHandlers instead of a standard WebDrivers.
+* When logging is enabled JMAQS automatically creates EventHandlers instead of a standard WebDrivers.
 So be warned that your WebDriver may actually be EventHandlers.
 * For more info on the Selenium driver you can visit the Selenium GitHub page: https://github.com/SeleniumHQ/selenium/tree/master/java

 ## Configuration